|Nutritional Guidelines (per serving)|

 Remove from oven and let cool 10 minutes before slicing into squares and serving.

-- Lasagna can be frozen after it is baked and cooled, or before it is baked.
-To avoid a watery end product, make sure the casserole dish is frozen in as airtight a package as possible.
+- Lasagna can be frozen before it is baked or after it is baked and cooled.
+To avoid a watery end product, make sure the casserole dish is wrapped up very tightly.